-Telemedicine is the process of providing health care from a distance through technology, often using videoconferencing.
+Telemedicine is the process of providing health care from a distance through technology, often using videoconferencing similar to Skype, Zoom, or FaceTime.
 Telepsychiatry, a subset of telemedicine, can involve providing a range of services including psychiatric evaluations, therapy (individual therapy, group therapy, family therapy), patient education and medication management.

 Telepsychiatry can involve direct interaction between a psychiatrist and the patient.
 It also encompasses psychiatrists supporting primary care providers with mental health care consultation and expertise.
-Mental health care can be delivered in a live, interactive communication.
-It can also involve recording medical information (images, videos, etc.) and sending this to a distant site for later review.
+Mental health care can be delivered in a live, interactive communication through telepsychiatry.

 Richelle Strauss, MD

-Dr. Richelle Strauss (formerly Porapaiboon), or as her patients affectionately call her, Dr. Richelle, is a trained Adult and Child Adolescent Psychiatrist serving the Chicago metropolitan area from Uptown Psych’s offices here in the Windy City.
-Widely known in the Uptown neighborhood and surrounding area for her tender, attentive care, she is the first name basis with most of her patients.
+Dr. Richelle Strauss (formerly Porapaiboon), or as her patients affectionately call her, Dr. Richelle, is a trained Adult and Child Adolescent Psychiatrist.

 She received her undergraduate degree from Purdue University and graduated from medical school at the University of Florida.
 She completed her residency at Advocate Lutheran General Hospital and completed a fellowship at Rush University Medical Center in Chicago.

 She specializes in psychiatric medication management of children, adolescents, and young adults, but works with patients of all ages.
-At Uptown Psych, she strives to provide a secure environment for adults, adolescents, and children with behavioral and attention disorders.
-A secure environment is enhanced through Dr. Richelle’s use of Telepsychiatry: using telecommunications technology, usually videoconferencing, for her assessment and treatment.
+She strives to provide a secure environment for adults, adolescents, and children with behavioral and attention disorders.
+A secure environment is enhanced through Dr. Richelle’s use of Telepsychiatry: using telecommunications technology, usually videoconferencing, for her assessments and treatment.
 Thus, her clients are in a space they choose.